just-the-docs/just-the-docs/sales/DISCOVERY.md

 ## Kick-off Meeting

-Before starting the project, ensure the `PROJECT_STRUCTURE` is set up.
+Before starting the project, ensure the [Project Structure](PROJECT_STRUCTURE) is set up.

 For the Kick-off Meeting, meet the product owner (client) in person or over video chat.
 Text based interaction isn't good enough for these